 One thing to consider is that, for Italians, its verboten to order a cappuccino after 11:00 am.
 Italians believe that milk is bad for the digestion and so stick with espresso for the rest of the day.

-16. How To Order Coffee in Italy
+22. How To Order Coffee in Italy

 Here’s a breakdown of the different kinds of coffee you can order, so you don’t make a mistake:

-Espresso: a shot of dark coffee
+- Espresso: a shot of dark coffee

-Caffe Normal: another name for a shot of espresso
+- Caffe Normal: another name for a shot of espresso

-Caffe Doppio: 2 shots of espresso (mostly for tourists)
+- Caffe Doppio: 2 shots of espresso (mostly for tourists)

-Coffee Americano: basically espresso diluted with lots of water
+- Coffee Americano: basically espresso diluted with lots of water

-Cappuccino: equal parts espresso, steamed milk, and foamed milk
+- Cappuccino: equal parts espresso, steamed milk, and foamed milk

-Caffe Lungo: a “long coffee,” which has more volume and is milder than espresso
+- Caffe Lungo: a “long coffee,” which has more volume and is milder than espresso

-Caffe Corto: the densest for of coffee, even stronger than espresso
+- Caffe Corto: the densest for of coffee, even stronger than espresso

-Caffe Latte: coffee served with hot milk and less foam
+- Caffe Latte: coffee served with hot milk and less foam

 - Caffe Macchiato: a shot of espresso with a dash of steamed milk

-Latte Macchiato: a shot of milk with a dash of coffee
+- Latte Macchiato: a shot of milk with a dash of coffee

-Caffe Corretto: spiked coffee, usually with a shot of grappa
+- Caffe Corretto: spiked coffee, usually with a shot of grappa

-17. The Italian Happy Hour is the “Apertivo”
+23. The Italian Happy Hour is the “Apertivo”

 Apertivo is the Italian version of happy hour.
 It’s a ritual of indulging in a pre-dinner cocktail or apertivo and small nibbles of freefood.
 It’s a luxe version of our happy hours.

 Unlike the American happy hour though, the Italian Apertivo may last from 6:00 to 9:00 pm.

 24. Eat the Local Specialty

 Italian cuisine varies widely by region.
 As you plan your trip, learn about what to eat where.
 Each region is known for specific dishes.

 Service isn’t as quick as you’re used to.
 So the waiters won’t bring the check at the end of your meal unless you ask for it.
 You can ask for the check by saying “Il conto, por favore.”

 For small, popular or Michelin starred restaurants, you’ll need a reservation.
 This is especially true if they’ve been featured in Tripadvisor or other sites.

-19. Hidden Charges For Meals
+25. Hidden Charges For Meals

-Don't be surprised when you're given bottled water with your meal.
-Italians generally don't drink tap water.
-It's not really a thing.
-You'll have to pay for water.
+Don’t be surprised when you’re given bottled water with your meal.

 It’s usually a service charge for the bread served, which is pretty tasty.
 You’ll be charged even if you didn’t order bread.
 It’ll be listed as pane on your bill.

-20. Don’t Eat Near Popular Tourist Sites
+26. Don’t Eat Near Popular Tourist Sites

 Not every restaurant in Italy is a food haven or life changing experience.
 This is a utopian fantasy.
 You should do your research, not just walk into any random restaurant.